In the guide

 The law requires that you emphasise the presence of 'cereals containing gluten'.
 This is a requirement regardless of how much gluten is in the final product and you will always need to declare their presence if they have been used as an ingredient.
 Most alcoholic beverages do not have an ingredient list so this would be achieved by a 'contains' statement that emphasises the allergenic ingredients (capital letters, a bold font, etc) - for example, 'Contains - Barley'.

 This means that your product will bear both a gluten-free statement and emphasise the presence of a cereal containing gluten; this is a strange situation but it is normal.

-Please refer to 'Prepacked foods that do not have an ingredient list' in the guide 'Food allergens & intolerance' for more information.
+Please refer to 'Prepacked foods that do not have an ingredient list' in the guide 'Food allergens and intolerance' for more information.

 Artificially reducing the levels of gluten

 Finished beer can be treated with enzymes that break down any gluten protein remaining in the product to reduce the levels below the 20 mg/kg limit.